MandWdevclub/MandWdevclub.github.io/_posts/2017-01-23-Contextualizing-Sockets-UDP.md

 categories: UDP sockets networking
 ---

-This post is partially a follow up on the flask endpoint tutorials I wrote.
+This post is partially a follow up on the flask endpoint tutorials.
 I realized that without the context of how flask works internally, it will probably seem like black magic even if flask is simple.
 This post/workshop will hopefully dispel any confusion by providing the context you need to succeed!